prdx23/asynchronizer/README.rst

 .. _description:

 **Asynchronizer** is simple module that can be used to run multiple functions asynchronously.
 To convert a function, you just need to add a decorator :code:`@asynchronize` to the function.
+This project is still in development, so report any bugs `here <https://github.com/Arsh23/asynchronizer/issues>`.
+For example, see the `example folder <https://github.com/Arsh23/asynchronizer/tree/master/examples>`

 .. contents::